Zubax/jafit/README.md

 To profile, go like: `python3 -m cProfile -o out.prof -m jafit ../data/bh-lng37.tab`.
 Then you can use `flameprof` to visualize the collected data.

+To evaluate the optimizer behaviors quickly, run the script in fast mode with `fast=1`.
+This may render the results inaccurate, but it will be much faster.

 ## Validation